RESTIAservis/lite-api/GenericImportAPI.md

 ### Order

 - The object bellow is expected directly in request body
-- Combination of **orderNumber, shortCode** must be unique for one restaurant, otherwise HTTP code 409 Conflict will be returned and order will be rejected
+- Combination of **orderNumber, shortCode** must be unique for one restaurant, otherwise order data will be ignored and API return id of already existing order

 Fields of an order object: